 The 2nd stage bootloader checks at the initialization phase that bootloader itself can be launched on the chip of this revision.
 It extracts the minimum revision from the header of the bootloader image and checks against the chip revision from eFuses.
 If the chip revision is less than the minimum revision, the bootloader refuses to boot up and aborts.
 The maximum revision is not checked at this phase.

 Then the 2nd stage bootloader checks the revision requirements of the application.
 It extracts the minimum and maximum revisions from the header of the application image and checks against the chip revision from eFuses.
 If the chip revision is less than the minimum revision or higher than the maximum revision, the bootloader refuses to boot up and aborts.
 However, if the Ignore maximum revision bit is set, the maximum revision constraint can be ignored.
 The ignore bit is set by the customer themself when there is confirmation that the software is able to work with this chip revision.

 Further, at the OTA update stage, the running application checks if the new software matches the chip revision.
 It extracts the minimum and maximum revisions from the header of the new application image and checks against the chip revision from eFuses.
 It checks for revision matching in the same way that the bootloader does, so that the chip revision is between the min and max revisions (logic of ignoring max revision also applies).

 Backward Compatible With Bootloaders Built By Older ESP-IDF Versions

-ESP32-C3 chip support was added in IDF 4.3.
-The old bootloaders can not read all bits of the wafer version eFuse, it can read only the first 3 low bits.
-So it means that the old bootloader can not detect chip version correctly.
-Chips v0.0 - v0.8 will be detected correctly, but other chip versions will be recognized as a version from this range.
+ESP32-C3 chip support was added in ESP-IDF v4.3.
+The old bootloaders cannot read all bits of the wafer version eFuse, it can read only the first 3 low bits.
+So it means that the old bootloader cannot detect chip version correctly.
+Chips v0.0 - v0.8 are detected correctly, but other chip versions will be recognized as a version from this range.

 Please check the chip version using